-18. Italy — Though Italy faced a tumultuous political year with the shock resignation of Prime Minister Matteo Renzi and the rebuilding of its government, the country remains on the list while boasting the third-largest economy in the eurozone.
+18. Italy — Although Italy faced a tumultuous political year with the shock resignation of former Prime Minister Matteo de Renzi and the rebuilding of its government, the country has held onto its title as one of the most powerful nations while also boasting the third largest economy in the Eurozone.

-16. India — The world's largest democracy, India was also home to the world's fastest-growing major economy for most of 2016.
-But its recent cash crisis has been a blow to its economy, causing the country to lose 11 billionaires and 86% of its circulated cash.
+16. India — For much of 2016, India, the world's largest democracy, was also home to the world's fastest-growing major economy.
+However, its recent cash crisis has been a blow to its economy, causing the country to lose 11 billionaires and 86% of its circulated cash.

 15. Switzerland — The small European nation was named the best place in the world to live.
-It's the 11th-wealthiest nation in terms of GDP per capita, and it is extremely attractive to businesses thanks to its low corporate tax rates.
-The United Nations also has one of its main offices in the city of Geneva.
+In terms of GDP per capita, it's the 11th wealthiest nation and is extremely attractive to businesses thanks to its low corporate tax rates.
+The United Nations also has one of its main offices in the capital of Geneva.

 14. Iran — Iran "has long been of interest to global powers because of its strategic location within the Middle East and its abundant supply of oil and other natural resources," according to US News.
 The nation holds a whopping 9% of the world's oil reserves.

-13. Turkey — Turkey is the gateway between the Middle East and the European Union, and the relationship between the two bodies is increasingly important as conflict rages in nearby countries.
+13. Turkey — As the gateway between the Middle East and the European Union, the relationship between the two bodies is increasingly important on the global stage as conflict rages in nearby countries.
 In September, British Secretary of State Boris Johnson said Britain would support Turkey's long-fought bid to join the EU, but an increasingly tense relationship between Turkey and several EU nations could hinder its progress.

-12. Canada — Canada was named the second-best country to live in by US News, but its power didn't quite match, even though it is the US's largest trade partner.
+12. Canada — Canada was named the second-best country in the world to live in by US News, but its power didn't quite match, despite it being the largest trade partner of the United States.

 11. South Korea — A contentious relationship with its isolated neighbour in the north means South Korea often receives military and political support from the world's superpowers.
 It is one of the world's largest reserves of foreign investment and is also the world's sixth-largest exporter.

-9. Saudi Arabia — Saudi Arabia's oil reserves have allowed the country to become one of the wealthiest and most powerful nations in the Middle East.
-The gulf state has long been viewed as a close ally of the US, the UK, and other Western nations.
+9. Saudi Arabia — Saudi Arabia's oil reserves have allowed it to become one of the wealthiest and most powerful nations in the Middle East.
+The gulf state has long been viewed as a close ally of the US, UK, and other Western nations.

-8. Israel — For a country with a population of just over 8 million, Israel has an outsize influence on the world stage.
-Despite its ongoing Palestinian conflict, the Jewish nation has a strong economy and a high level of education and per capita income for its citizens.
+8. Israel — For a country with a population of just over eight million, Israel's influence on the world stage is remarkably widespread.
+Despite ongoing conflict with neighbouring Palestine, the Jewish nation has a strong economy and a high level of education and per capita income for its citizens.

-7. Japan — One of the most technologically advanced nations, Japan boasts the world's third-largest economy, having recovered from the 2011 tsunami that shattered its infrastructure and manufacturing.
+7. Japan — As one of the most technologically advanced nations, Japan boasts the world's third-largest economy, having recovered from the 2011 tsunami that shattered its infrastructure and manufacturing.

 6. France — With a GDP per capita of $42,384 (£34,581), France boasts one of the largest economies in Europe and is one of the world's top exporters of weapons.
-Its influence extends around the world "through its science, politics, economics and perhaps above all, culture," US News writes.
+Its influence extends around the world "through its science, politics, economics and perhaps above all, culture," writes US News,

 5. Germany — Often seen as the economic powerhouse of Europe, the continent's most populous nation has seen its role on the world stage become increasingly important since reunification in 1990.